ishandutta2007/free-api/README.md

  - Lunar query (can be called online) : Obtain lunar calendar, yellow calendar, taboo, week by date Zodiac ...
 —— <a href="https://www.free-api.com/doc/295"> Interface address </a>
  <br>
- - ICP record inquiry (can be called online) < / b>: Query the ICP record number based on the domain name-<a href="https://www.free-api.com/doc/296"> Interface address </a>
+ - ICP record inquiry (can be called online) : Query the ICP record number based on the domain name-<a href="https://www.free-api.com/doc/296"> Interface address </a>
  <br>
  - Three-in-one receipt Two-dimensional code : Collect QQ, WeChat, and Alipay receipts together, eliminating the need for ...
 —— <a href="https://www.free-api.com/doc/297"> Interface address </a>